zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-java-rest-api-service.md

         gateway endpoints.
 The service-url parameter points to the target endpoint on the gateway.
 * **apiInfo.title**

-    Specifies the title of your service API
+    Specifies the title of your service API.
 * **apiInfo.description**

     Specifies the high-level function description of your service API.